Telepsychiatry: The Perils of Using Skype

 The Health Insurance Portability and Accountability Act

 Ordinarily, neither federal nor state law is designed to regulate specific proprietary entities such as Skype and its competitors.
 Video-chat platforms were developed for marketing to the general consumer, and not for health care.
 The Health Insurance Portability and Accountability Act (HIPAA) holds professionals responsible for conducting their own internal risk assessments regarding their chosen technologies.
-Before using any equipment, the professional should require documentation that explicitly promises ”HIPAA compliance” or “HPAA compatibility.”
-One could take further comfort in a designation of Federal Information Processing Standard (FIPS) certification, a standard that may meet and exceed HPAA standards.3
+Before using any equipment, the professional should require documentation that explicitly promises ”HIPAA compliance” or “HIPAA compatibility.”
+One could take further comfort in a designation of Federal Information Processing Standard (FIPS) certification, a standard that may meet and exceed HIPAA standards.3

 HIPAA requires the use of equipment that allows for audit trails.
 According to the American Health Information Management Association, audit trails allow breaches to be traced.4 Like other proprietary platforms, Skype makes it impossible to conduct approved security audits via audit trails.
 Skype itself is not covered by HIPAA.
 HIPAA’s scope is restricted to providers, insurers, and health care clearinghouses that bill any patient’s health insurance electronically (or use a billing service that submits claims electronically), even if the client in question is self-pay.5